Call Now:

 Can a leaking toilet cause a significant increase in my water bill?

 Yes, a continuously leaking toilet can lead to a noticeable increase in your water bill, as it wastes water all day.
-Even a small leak can waste thousands of gallons of water over a year.
+Even a tiny leak can waste thousands of gallons of water over a year.

 How can I fix a leaking toilet tank?